Skip to main content

 (They’re called “quoted structures” because element used in Akoma Ntoso to hold structured content that is being quoted in some way from another document.
 They are similar to what, in the existing SI template, were called “long quotes”.)

-If you are creating a textual amendment in a Bill or SI that only inserts or substitutes a single word or a phrase then you should use a quoted text element instead - see Quoted Text.
+If you are creating a textual amendment that only inserts or substitutes a single word or a phrase then you should use a quoted text element instead - see Quoted Text.

 1. Use any of the following methods:

-2. Select a starting element and adjust any other settings in the dialogue box.
+2. Select a starting element and adjust any other settings in the dialogue box (see Quoted Structure properties below).

 3. Click Insert.